christosgalano/christosgalano.github.io/_posts/2023-09-06-branch-deployment-models.md

   teaser: assets/images/github/branches/branch-deploy-model.webp
 tags:
   - ci-cd
-toc: true
-related: true
 ---

 ## Overview

-Whether you're a software or devops engineer, you're probably in scenarios where you need to deploy your code on a daily basis.
-It makes no difference whether the code is infrastructure or application-related; the necessity to deploy it in a secure and reliable manner is always present.
+Whether you're a software or devops engineer, you're probably in scenarios where you need to deploy your code daily.
+It makes no difference whether the code is infrastructure or application-related; the necessity to deploy it securely and reliably is always present.
 As a result, it is critical to understand the main deployment models accessible to you and select the one that best fits your needs.

 ## Merge deploy model